merantix-momentum/squirrel-core/docs/usage/store.rst

 Sample and Shard
 --------
 :py:class:`squirrel.store.SquirrelStore` uses a concept called sharding to efficiently store and load data.
-Shards stores a predetermined amount of samples given through the shard size in a fixed order.
+Shard is a collection of samples, it stores a predetermined number of samples in a fixed order.
 Each shard is then identified through a unique key.
 A sample is of type :py:class:`Dict[str, Any]` and a shard is a list thereof i.e. :py:class:`List[Dict[str, Any]]`.